rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 requires either a Cloud Server or Cloud Load Balancer to proxy the connection.

-For more information on connecting to a Cloud Databases instance, see [Connect to a Cloud Databases instance](/how-to/connect-to-a-cloud-databases-instance).
+For more information about connecting to a Cloud Databases instance, see [Connect to a Cloud Databases instance](/how-to/connect-to-a-cloud-databases-instance).

 For more information on HA instance groups, see [High Availability for Cloud Databases](/how-to/high-availability-for-cloud-databases) or the "High